tsamardzic/nonstandard/README.md

 ##### Politics, power and the question of who decides what is correct in language

 All four aspects of standard languages (selection, acceptance, codification, elaboration) are extremely sensitive to delicate equilibriums in societies.
 The way we use language is an inherent part of who we are.
 Not following linguistic norms imposed by the institutions is often seen as an act of rebellion, even treason.
-This is why language standardisation often boils down to the question of dominance, that is who decided the rules, who has the power to impose them.
+This is why language standardisation often boils down to the question of dominance, that is who decides the rules, who has the power to impose them.

 ##### Popular misconceptions

 - "Standard is cultivated by suppressing non-standard"  <br>
 WRONG!
-Humans are capable and should be encouraged to to master multiple varieties
+Humans are capable and should be encouraged to master multiple varieties

 -  "Non-standard is dangerous" <br>
 WRONG!
 The danger is only in the totalitarian mind

 There are many examples in history where imposing a particular language or variety on a given territory was so important that it created violence.
 Some famous examples include language marches in India and colonial practices especially in Africa.
-More subtle imposing practices are still very wide spread everywhere.
+More subtle imposing practices are still very widely sprea, everywhere.
 We are easily ridiculed for the way how we speak, often regarded as less worthy or capable if we don't follow the standard.

 The case of my own language, which I don't know how to name after all, is a curious example of how absurd things can get whe people try to create four standard languages out of the same dialect.
 Here is our paper where you can read more about it: